 In 2019, HMRC won an MSC case at the Court of Appeal – Christianuyi & Others v.
 HMRC – which raised the profile of the MSC legislation once again.

-In the case, Costelloe Business Services (CBS) was found to be an MSCP due to the significant level of influence it had over its contractor clients’ affairs.
-CBS was very involved in processing payments, and even controlled its clients’ bank accounts.
+In this case, Costelloe Business Services (CBS) was found to be an MSCP due to the significant influence it exerted over its contractor clients’ affairs.
+CBS was very involved in processing payments and even controlled its clients’ bank accounts.

 It was unsurprising that HMRC won the appeal.

-Following the appeal, we reported that some contractors had received letters from HMRC’s Counter Avoidance department asking for information relating to contracts and bank account transactions.
-However, since then, things seemed to have quiet on the MSC investigation front.
+Following the appeal, we reported that some contractors had received letters from HMRC’s Counter Avoidance department requesting information on contracts and bank account transactions.
+However, since then, things seemed to have quietened on the MSC investigation front.
 Until now.

 MSC developments in 2022

-We are aware that HMRC is currently investigating the activities of several accountancy firms who provide services to limited company contractors.
+We are aware that HMRC is currently investigating the activities of several accountancy firms that provide services to limited company contractors.

-Thousands of clients have received ‘determination’ letters, as clearly, HMRC believes that these accountancy firms are, in fact, MSC Providers.
+Thousands of clients have received ‘determination’ letters, which clearly indicate that HMRC believes these accountancy firms are, in fact, MSC Providers.

 It seems hard to understand how a typical contractor accountancy firm could possibly be an MSC Provider, given the attributes required to meet the legal definition we described earlier in this article.